juanlao7/AEAPI/en/index.md

 ## Enhancing collaboration

-At AEAPI we create a hub for industrial property administrators, in which the recognition of our skills is promoted through the exchange of information and work experiences.
+At AEAPI we create a hub for industrial property administrators (paralegals, formalities officers), in which the recognition of our skills is promoted through the exchange of information and work experiences.

 [Join the association](en/register){:.button}